techidaily/site-win11-tips/source/_posts/enhance-performance-skyrocketing-vram-in-win1011-systems.md

  Thus, you can modify a Registry value to change the amount VRAM your system reports to games.
 This doesn't actually increase your VRAM; it just modifies that dummy value.
 If a game refuses to start because you "don't have enough VRAM," upping this value might fix that.

  Open a Registry Editor window by typing**regedit** into the Start Menu.
-Remember that you can mess up your system if you modify the wrong values, so take care[while editing the registry](https://www.makeuseof.com/tag/what-is-the-windows-registry-editor-and-how-do-i-use-it-makeuseof-explains/) .
+Remember that you can mess up your system if you modify the wrong values, so take care [while editing the registry](https://www.makeuseof.com/tag/what-is-the-windows-registry-editor-and-how-do-i-use-it-makeuseof-explains/) .

 Head to the following location: